Is it a bird? Is it a plane? Is it another wrapping gown? Yes, it is! It’s the Fitting and Proper Chintz Banyan!

 Back in 2020 when I was in Minnesota in a quarantine hotel, proper PPE was in very short supply.
-The supply was so short that the Mayo Clinic was reaching out to local residents, asking us to sew cloth masks for visitors to use in the hospital, and because we were all sewing the same thing, there was a period of time when it was difficult to buy nicely tight-woven fabrics from fabric stores.
+The supply was in fact so short that the Mayo Clinic was reaching out to local residents, asking us to sew cloth masks for visitors to use in the hospital, and because we were all sewing the same thing, there was a period of time when it was difficult to buy nicely tight-woven fabrics from fabric stores.

 I took the pattern for this chintz banyan from the book Fitting and Proper by Sharon Burnston.
 The original garment was for a man, but I have very wide shoulders and I didn’t have to make any adjustments to the pattern except to shorten the hem!